The 22 Cutest Celebrity Pets

 For as easy-breezy as it might seem to us peasants, being a celebrity is hard work.
 It is, after all, a job with its own set of insane pressures and expectations.
 The constant need to be “on” sounds exhausting.
 And then of course, there’s the frequent travel, which has to get lonely.
 They’re only human, too, and like the rest of us, need the unconditional love only a creature with four legs can provide (no offense to any extra special animals with less than four legs, we see you and love you just as much).
-From the Kardashian family who seems to go through dogs like rolls of Charmin, to Stevie Nicks’ 18-year-old constant companion, these are the pets who have won over our hearts.
+From the Kardashian family who seems to go through dogs like rolls of Charmin, to Stevie Nicks’ brand new pup (RIP Sulamith 😰), these are the pets who have won over our hearts.

 Sophia Bush and Frankie Finklestein